Public Interest Technology, MS

 Public interest technology expertise is relevant to all entities who seek to embed the goals of technology assessment, fairness, sustainability and environmental justice in their products and processes.

-30 credit hours including an applied project (PIT 593)
+30 credit hours including the required applied project course (PIT 593)

 Required Core (12 credit hours) Electives (15 credit hours) Culminating Experience (3 credit hours) Additional Curriculum Information